aksingh135/Ligand-screening/README.md

 # Developing a workflow for GPR119 agonist screening using machine learning techniques

+### Introduction:
+This project focuses on reducing the experimental search space by computationally detecting GPR119 ligands using machine learning techniques.
+Transfer learning is leveraged here by employing a pre-trained model: **ChemBERTa** to build classifiers to distinguish between GPR119 binder and non-binders.
+Docking scores from AutoDock Vina and experimental data obtained from in-lab assays and [GlassDB](https://zhanggroup.org/GLASS/) were used as features for this model.
+This repository contains all the scripts and the subsequent data obtained for this pipeline.
+Conclusionary remarks about the outcomes and potential use of the obtained models can be found at the end of this document.

+### Outline of workflow

+### Repository Structure and Script Functionalities
 1. Training data collection
    1. Docking positive and negative datasets